anisurrahman072/React-Native-News-2024/ReactNativeScreen3.30.md

-# React Native Screen V3.30: What’s New!
+# React Native Screens V3.30: What’s New!

 Hey **React Native** Developers,

 We’re thrilled to share some exciting news from **Software Mansion**! 🚀 In the ever-evolving world of React Native, they’ve made remarkable strides.
-Last month, they unveiled **react-native-screen** version 3.30, and it comes with a groundbreaking feature: **“Go-Back Screen Transition Based on Gesture.”**
+Last month, they unveiled **react-native-screen** version 3.30, and it comes with a groundbreaking feature: **“Custom Screen Transitions Based on Gesture.”**

 In today’s newsletter, we’ll dive into the code and explore how we can harness this powerful feature in our React Native apps.

 ![](./images/ReactNativeScreen3.30/output.gif)

-Before we delve further, let’s explore the essential groundwork of React Native Screen.
+Before we delve further, let’s explore the essential groundwork of React Native Screens.

-## The React-Native-Screen library
+## The React-Native-Screens library

-When building React Native applications, **effective navigation** is essential. **React Native Screen**, developed by Software Mansion, provides **native navigation primitives** specifically tailored for React Native apps.
+When building React Native applications, **effective navigation** is essential. **React Native Screens**, developed by Software Mansion, provides **native navigation primitives** specifically tailored for React Native apps.
 These primitives correspond to **native components** offered by your phone’s operating system.
 By leveraging these components, **React-native-screens** enhances performance and ensures that your app operates seamlessly.

-However, it’s important to note that **React Native Screen** isn’t intended to be used as a standalone library for handling navigation independently.
+However, it’s important to note that **React Native Screens** isn’t intended to be used as a standalone library for handling navigation independently.
 Instead, it serves as a dependency for **full-featured** navigation libraries.

 Some of the most popular full-featured navigation libraries are: